 Core competencies relevant to IT Support and Help Desk roles

-Personal projects built and tested independently — each focused on understanding system behavior, debugging issues, and building reliable functionality.
+Personal projects built and tested independently — from web apps to a full-stack mobile platform, each focused on real-world problem solving, debugging, and reliable functionality.

 Built a task management application using HTML, CSS, and JavaScript with database integration to store and retrieve task data.
 The main technical challenge was ensuring data persisted correctly across sessions and that the interface responded as expected under different user inputs — including empty fields, duplicate entries, and unexpected characters.